Hand-Foot-And-Mouth Syndrome (cont.)

-HFM is spread person to person by direct contact with the infecting virus (either Coxsackie virus A-16 or less commonly enterovirus 71).
+HFMD is spread person to person by direct contact with the infecting virus (either Coxsackievirus A16 or less commonly enterovirus 71).
 These viruses are most commonly found in the nasal and throat regions but also in the blister fluid or stool of infected individuals.
 Infected individuals are most contagious during the first week of their illness.
-HFM cannot be contracted from pets or animals.
+HFMD cannot be contracted from pets or animals.

-The viruses that cause HFM may remain in the person's respiratory or intestinal tract for several weeks to months after all symptoms have resolved.
-It is possible, therefore, to transmit the infection even though the formally ill individual has completely recovered.
-Some individuals (most commonly adults) may exhibit no symptoms during their infection but may unwittingly transmit the illness to those (commonly infants and children) who are not immune.
+The viruses that cause HFMD may remain in the person's respiratory or intestinal tract for several weeks to months after all symptoms have resolved.
+It is possible, therefore, to transmit the infection even though the formerly ill individual has completely recovered.
+Some individuals (most commonly adults) may exhibit no symptoms or signs during their infection but may unwittingly transmit the illness to those (commonly infants and children) who are not immune.